Key aspects of life

 Another tribute to Ganti:

-In all these contexts, use of information requires physical mechanisms for capturing, encoding, storing, and manipulating information, which can then be used in performing those functions, e.g. information about how and when to initiate or modify some information-using process.
+In all these contexts, use of information requires physical mechanisms for capturing, creating, storing, transmitting, and manipulating types of information that can be used in performing various functions, including deciding when and how to initiate, modify or terminate some information-using process.

 Some background information: